 (2) All Generation Interconnection or Change Request (GINR) applications and supporting data submissions and required fees shall be submitted to ERCOT via the applicable generation interconnection process in the online Resource Integration and Ongoing Operations (RIOO) system.

 (3) The Interconnecting Entity (IE) shall provide in its GINR application all information necessary to allow for timely development, design, and implementation of any electric system improvements or enhancements required by ERCOT and the Transmission Service Provider (TSP) to reliably meet the interconnection requirements of the proposed Generation Resource or SOG.
+The proposed Commercial Operations Date for GINRs meeting paragraph (1)(a) of Section 5.1.1 must be at least 15 months after the date the application is submitted or it will not be accepted.
+If conditions allow, the Commercial Operations Date can be changed after submission.

 (4) ERCOT will return the GINR to the IE within ten days using the online RIOO system if the GINR application fails to include the applicable fees or the information that is necessary to perform the initial screening interconnection studies.
 The IE will be notified that action is required via a RIOO system automated email.